RossiVinicius/TypicalityOfContextuality/README.md

           else:
               return robustness.value, sigma.value
      ```
      This ensures that the main solver for the linear program will be ECOS, with an alternative try with CLARABEL.
-If none of the solvers manages to resolve the program, it will return a robustness of contextuality `r = 2`, which will later be ignore when computing typicality frequencies.
+If none of the solvers manages to resolve the program, it will return a robustness of contextuality `r = 2`, which will later be ignored when computing typicality frequencies.

 # Usage
+     The code provides a